 Depending on the area of your body being treated, you may experience side effects.
 The following are possible side effects:

 Most side effects can be managed and gradually disappear once your treatment is complete.
-Most side effects will disappear over time.
-In some cases, however, the side effects may be permanent, while in others, they may not be apparent until after treatment has been completed.
+In some cases, side effects may be permanent, or they may not appear until after treatment has been completed.
+The radiation oncologist may change the treatment or prescribe a break if the side effects are severe.
+If the doctor believes that pausing treatment could negatively affect how well it works, a break may not be possible.

 Once treatment has been completed, you will have regular check-ups with your doctor.
 You may undergo scans or tests during your physical examination to determine whether the cancer has responded to treatment.
 Before you can determine the full benefits of radiation therapy, it may take some time after your treatment.